Olusegun-Light/Python-100-Days-Of-Code/Day-26/NATO-Alphabet/README.md

 This script takes a user input word and converts it into its NATO phonetic alphabet representation.
 It utilizes a CSV dataset containing the mapping between letters and their corresponding words.

+## Installation

+Before running the script, ensure you have the required dependencies.
+You can install them using:

+    ```bash
+    pip install pandas
+    ```

 ## How to Use

 1. Make sure you have the required `nato_phonetic_alphabet.csv` file in the same directory as your script.